XBraid/xbraid/docs/Example.md

 <!--
  - Copyright (c) 2013,  Lawrence Livermore National Security, LLC.
  - Produced at the Lawrence Livermore National Laboratory.
- - This file is part of WARP.
+ - This file is part of XBraid.
 See file COPYRIGHT for details.
  -
- - WARP is free software; you can redistribute it and/or modify it under the
+ - XBraid is free software; you can redistribute it and/or modify it under the
  - terms of the GNU Lesser General Public License (as published by the Free
  - Software Foundation) version 2.1 dated February 1999.
  -->